 How to Teach Your Parrot to Turn Around

 Nothing’s cuter than a parrot willing to spin on command.
-To teach this trick, be sure to start with the parrot’s favorite treat:
+To teach this trick, start with the parrot’s favorite treat:

-- Place the treat in front of the bird.
+- Place the treat in front of the parrot.
 It should be close but not so close that your parrot can easily reach it.

-- Once you have the bird’s attention on the treat, pick it up and put it behind the parrot.
+- Once you have its attention on the treat, pick it up and put it behind the parrot.

 - As you do this, say “turn around.”

-- This will compel the bird to rotate towards the treat while listening to the command.
+- This will compel it to rotate towards the treat while listening to the command.